How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 Be careful not to drop a new project.

 11. Finish your beautiful new project by applying your favorite finish.
-Personally, I like polyurethane the best; however, I have used Danish oil, boiled linseed oil, etc. Again this is up to you as you are the artist.
+I like polyurethane the best; however, I have used Danish oil, boiled linseed oil, etc. Again this is up to you as you are the artist.
 I plan to have an article on the finishing process.
 Subscribe to our blog so you will be notified by email when a new article is posted.

 Conclusion

-I hope this will help someone whether you are new at scrolling or been at it for years.
+I hope this will help someone whether you are new at scrolling or have been at it for years.
 I have learned a lot by using various websites, videos, and magazines and would like to share them so that it may help you out as well.
 Click here for a list of websites that have been very helpful for me over the years.

 I hope this has been helpful and you have enjoyed your visit.
 Let us know if you have any questions in the comments section below.